ciren/cilib/docs/src/main/tut/docs/design/position.md

 `NonEmptyList` to define the problem search space.
-As it is rather common to define a search space where an interval repeats `n` times, some syntax has been added to the `Interval` data constructor to allow for repetition in a more convienent way.
+As it is rather common to define a search space where an interval repeats `n` times, some syntax has been added to the `Interval` data constructor to allow for repetition in a more convenient way.
 This syntax models the text parser used in CIlib 1.0 for the "domain string", but is now available at the type level and verifiable during compilation.
 As an example, let's create a 30-dimensional vector in the interval